Darrel Krause, American Kawasaki History, History of Kawasaki, AKMC

 'Personal Water Craft' industry as we know it today.

-He was at the time, one of only a couple of westerners trusted to be
+He was at one time, one of only a couple of westerners trusted to be

 on the otherwise all-Japanese board of directors of American Kawasaki.

-This trust was earned even before he was employed by them, when he
+This trust was earned even before he was employed by them, when Darrel

-sacrificed his own current business prospects with the Omaha dealership
+sacrificed his own early business prospects with the Omaha importer/dealer

-In this fashion, Darrel became one of the first few Americans hired by
+at Kawasaki offered him a job.
+In this fashion, Darrel became one of the first few

-Darrel left Kawasaki in 1974 to spend more time with his family,
+on behalf of AKMC, Darrel decided to leave Kawasaki in 1975 to spend more time

-but still fostered many enterprises ranging from commercial importing,
+Darrel fostered many enterprises ranging from commercial importing, 2 retail leather

-2 retail leather stores in Laguna Beach, CA with Opal as manager/owner
+stores in Laguna Beach, CA with Opal as manager/owner (including LOVE Leather)

-AJA Enterprises (started by Harvey Aschenbrenner from Kawasaki days).
+and also co-owned/managed AJA Enterprises (started by Harvey Aschenbrenner from

-Harvey personally built the above Kawasaki Race Car.
+Kawasaki days) Harvey designed and hand-built built the above Kawasaki Race Car.

 Darrel was an avid sailor; starting with day-sailers in Minnesota.
 He brought